kubernetes/dashboard/README.md

 ### Contribution

-Learn how to start contribution on the [Contributing Guideline](CONTRIBUTING.md).
+Learn how to start contributing to the [Contributing Guideline](CONTRIBUTING.md).

 ### Code of conduct